jburn7/Meal-Finder/docs/user-stories/story2.md

 Acceptance criteria

 As a user, when I click on the website link of the description page of a restaurant, the system will direct me the website of that restaurant by using the default browser.
-When I click the ‘Close’ button, the system should redirect me to the original description page.
+This link will be present in every meal listing, based on which restaurant that particular meal can be found at.